Clutch (band): Recent releases: 2012–present

 In an August 2020 interview on the Detroit-based radio station WRIF, drummer Jean-Paul Gaster stated that Clutch would "probably" begin recording their thirteenth studio album in the winter.
 In an interview with Metal Kaoz in April 2021, Gaster offered an update on the new album, saying: "Over the last year, we've written a lot of songs for our new album, and we've done some streaming shows too, which was something we knew nothing about prior to the pandemic.
 But we educated ourselves quickly, and that kept us busy for a lot of last year as well.
 We've been writing now for our new album that we will record in the fall, and I think we're spending more time than ever in the studio, just trying out different ideas.
 And most of the ideas don't ever really make it to the end; we try 10 things and we keep one."
 Gaster also stated that their new album would likely not be released until early 2022.
 The resulting album, Sunrise on Slaughter Beach, was released on September 16, 2022.

+On July 9, 2021, Clutch began a series of reissues known as the Clutch Collector's Series in which each member picks a Clutch album and reimagines it.
+So far, the series only has two instalments: a new reissue of 2004's Blast Tyrant, released on July 9, curated by drummer Jean-Paul Gaster, and 2005's Robot Hive/Exodus, curated by bassist Dan Maines.

+As of April 2024, Clutch has begun writing new material for their fourteenth studio album.

+In August of 2024, Clutch rereleased their compilation album Slow Hole To China.

+In October 2024, Fallon discussed the progress on the band's fourteenth album saying "we don't wanna just put out a record for the sake of putting out a record.
+We wanna put out an awesome record, and if that takes longer than, let's say, usual, then so be it."In April 2025, Fallon gave an update on the album saying “Yeah, we’re writing now.
+It’s taken longer than I think we would’ve liked to have, but to be honest, we toured a lot in the past three years, like really grounded down.
+When you come home from tour, you don’t wanna turn around the next day and say, ‘Let’s get together and write a song.’
+Gotta take a bit of a break.”
+Clutch announced that their 2025 "Full Ahead Flank MMXXV Tour" will begin in North America in June with dates running until October and it will be followed with dates outside of North America from November to December.In May 2025, Fallon confirmed that pre-production on the band's fourteenth album has begun with producer Gene Freeman.